Anshi231/Zillow-Web-Scraping/README.md

 ## Zillow-Web-Scraping

-This project is a web scraping and automation tool designed to scrape rental property data from a Zillow clone and automatically submit the extracted data into a JSON Format.
+This project is a web scraping script designed to scrape rental property data from Zillow and automatically submit the extracted data into a JSON Format.
 The script is tailored to streamline the process of gathering and managing rental property information, reducing manual effort.

 #### Project Overview
 This Python-based tool is built to:

-- Scrape rental property listings from a Zillow clone website.
+1. Scrape rental property listings from a Zillow website.
-- Extract essential property details such as: a)- Property Links: URLs to the property listing pages. b)- Addresses: The location of the rental properties. c)- Prices: The cost of renting the properties.
+2. Extract essential property details such as: a)- Property Links: URLs to the property listing pages. b)- Addresses: The location of the rental properties. c)- Prices: The cost of renting the properties.